Editor’s Note: This post has been updated with new content and links to better serve our readers. 🙂

 Here’s a Facebook ad strategy to test out with lead ads:

 First, create a Facebook Custom Audience of the past 30 days blog readers and website visitors that haven’t converted on any offer yet.
 Then, set up a lead ads campaign to collect their emails and move them into your marketing funnel.

 That’s exactly what AdEspresso did with their eBook campaign on Facebook.
 Here’s what their ad looked like:

-AdEspresso also ran an experiment to see what works best: Facebook lead ads or regular ads with a landing page.
+AdEspresso also ran an experiment to see if Facebook lead ads or regular ads with a landing page worked best.
 They concluded that:

 “When re-targeting website visitors, Lead Ads are more likely to win on mobile, while Landing Pages are more likely to win on Desktop.”

 The better your content offer, the more downloads people make, resulting in a large number of new leads.

 Facebook multi-product ads allow you to showcase multiple products in a single ad.

 That’s beneficial for several reasons:

 - Multi-Product Ads give your customers more options to choose from.